How to Avoid Media Bias When Covering Political News Stories

 Fairness involves more than thorough fact-finding, it also includes careful attention to the wording of your stories.
 Creative writing techniques that work in other forms of reporting are dangerous in political stories.

 Using the income tax example, saying the candidate paid a "paltry" or "tiny" amount of taxes is letting your personal judgment affect your writing.
 If a tax expert says the candidate should have paid ten times the amount in taxes, say that and attribute it to the expert.
 Boasting that you "uncovered" this tax information implies that the candidate was trying to hide it.
-If all you did was read her news release, you didn't uncover anything.
+If all you did was read their news release, you didn't uncover anything.

 Defend Yourself Against Claims of Media Bias